Every day at school your teachers are working to get to know you better and to find out what you need to learn and get the most from school.

 - a social worker who helps with difficulties at home.

 To do the assessment, they may ask you questions, speak to your parents or carers, or look at your school work to find out how you are getting on.
 There’s no need to worry, the assessment will help things work out better for you, and they will do it so that nobody else knows what’s happening.

 Your rights to ask for an assessment and extra support

 You can also ask for a specific assessment if your school or local council are putting together or reviewing a co-ordinated support plan (CSP) for you.
-(Find more about different learning support plans you might have here).
+(Find out more about different learning support plans here).

 You also have the right to be given information about what the school or local council think your needs are.

-If you want help to use your rights get in touch with My Rights, My Say.
+If you want help to use your rights, get in touch with My Rights, My Say.
 The staff can help you to ask for an assessment or share your views during one.
-Find out more about the service here.